Congestive Heart Failure

 Smoking: Cigarette smoking can damage and weaken the heart.
 You should avoid all forms of tobacco, including second-hand smoke.

-Drugs: There are some prescription and over-thecounter medicines that should be avoided or taken with caution.
+Drugs: There are some prescription and over-the counter medicines that should be avoided or taken with caution.
 These drugs can make heart failure symptoms worse by interacting with medicines or causing you to retain fluid.
-They include nonsteroidal antiinflammatory drugs (NSAIDS) including Ibuprofen, Naproxen and Ketoprofen.
+They include nonsteroidal antiinflammatory drugs (NSAIDS) including Ibuprofen (Motrin, Naproxen (Aleve) and Ketoprofen.